 C.1.20 Are qualified majorities other than those prescribed by law required for any type of decision?:

-[ ] Yes

-[ \[ \] ] No
+[] Yes [√] No

-If applicable, describe the differences.
+If applicable, describe the differences

-C.1.21 Indicate whether there are any specific requirements other than those relating to the Directors, to be appointed chairman of the board of directors:
+- C.1.21 Indicate whether there are any specific requirements other than those relating to the Directors, to be appointed chairman of the board of directors: - [] Yes [√] No

+C.1.22 Indicate whether the articles of association or the board regulations set any age limit for directors.

-[ ] Yes
+- [] Yes

-[√] No
+- [√] No

-[ ] [ √ ] Indicate whether the articles of association or the board regulations set any age limit for directors.
-Yes No Indicate whether the articles of association or the board regulations set a limited term of office or other stricter requirements for independent directors different to the one established in the regulations:
+- C1.23 Indicate whether the articles of association or the board regulations set a limited term of office or other stricter requirements for independent directors different to the one established in the regulations:

+- [√] Yes

-[ ] Yes No
+- [ ] No

 Additional requirements and / or maximum number of years in office

-12

-C.1.24 Indicate whether the articles of association or board regulations stipulate specific rules on appointing a proxy to the board of directors, the procedures thereof and, in particular, the maximum number of proxy

-appointments a director may hold.
+C.1.24 Indicate whether the articles of association or board regulations stipulate specific rules on appointing a proxy to the board of directors, the procedures thereof and, in particular, the maximum number of proxy appointments a director may hold.
 Also indicate whether there are any restrictions as to what categories may be appointed as a proxy other than those stipulated by law.
 If so, give brief details.

-According to article 39 of the Consolidated Text of the Articles of Association, the Board of Directors shall be validly constituted when one half of the membership plus one member are in attendance or represented at it.
+According to article 39 of the Consolidated Text of the Articles of Association, the Board of Directors shall be validly constituted when the majority of its members are in attendance or represented at it.
 The Directors must attend the meetings of the Board in person.
 Without prejudice to the foregoing, Directors may grant a proxy to another Director.
-Non-Executive Directors may only grant a proxy to other Non-Executive Directors.
+Non-Executive Directors may only grant a proxy to other Non-Executive Director.
 In addition, according to Article 7.3 of the Rules and Regulations of the Organisation and Functioning of the Board of Directors, Directors must attend the meetings in person.
 Without prejudice to the foregoing, Directors must grant a proxy to another Director.
-Non-Executive Directors may only grant a proxy to other Non-Executive Directors.
-Proxies for the representation of absent Directors may be granted by any means, with a telegram, facsimile or email addressed to the Chairman or Secretary of the Board being valid.
+Non-Executive Directors may only grant a proxy to other Non-Executive Director.
+Proxies for the representation of absent Directors may be granted by e-mail or by any other means that provides proof of receipt addressed to the Chairperson or Secretary of the Board.

-C.1.25 Indicate the number of board of directors meetings held during the year.
+C1.25 Indicate the number of board of directors meetings held during the year.
 Indicate, where appropriate, how many times the board has met without the chairman's attendance.
 Attendance will also include proxies appointed with specific instructions.

-Number of Board meetings 12 Number of board meetings held without the chairman's attendance 0
+Number of Board meetings 11 Number of board meetings held without the chairman's attendance 0